ablodge/amr-utils/README.md

 AMR-utils includes tools for visualizing AMRs and AMR aligments.
 See the wiki for more detail.

 ## Latex
-Amr-utils allows you to read AMRs from a text file and output them as latex diagrams, such as the following.
+AMR-utils allows you to read AMRs from a text file and output them as latex diagrams, such as the following.
 ![latex example](https://github.com/ablodge/amr-utils/blob/master/latex_ex.PNG)

 ### Colors